ideaflare/ideaflare.github.io/_posts/2016-10-06-what-blogging-can-do-for-you.markdown

 ---
 published: true
-title: What blogging can do for YOU:
+title: What blogging can do for YOU
 layout: post
+tags: [craftsmanship, practices]
+categories: [practices]
 ---
 ## Communication is the first order of business
-By blogging you get to practice getting ideas across in a clear and succinct manner.
+When blogging you get to practice getting ideas across in a clear and succinct manner.
 Communication is essential for any information worker, or any position (and almost all positions do) that require good communication skills.
 In relationships, business dealings and many other aspects of life benefit greatly from soft skills.

 ## Save your thoughts
 Blogging is a great place to put your thoughts so that you can re-visit them later.
 It's there so you can't forget it - and if a idea is rolling around in your head and you don't want to forget it, you can set it free!
 And move on to thinking new things.